datatrail-jhu/05_R/manuscript/01_rstudio_cloud_tour.md

 ![raw_code folder in Files tab](images/01_rstudio_cloud_tour/01_R_rstudio_cloud_tour-25.png)

-By clickin on this, you'll see the script file you just saved!
+By clicking on this, you'll see the script file you just saved!

 ![R_basics.R is saved in code/raw_code/](images/01_rstudio_cloud_tour/01_R_rstudio_cloud_tour-26.png)